ryantd42/NY-Legislative-Git/2023/S7553A-2023/bill.md

  nying  the automobile is the same warranty as that furnished to purchas- ers of that make automobile from an authorized  dealer  located  in  the United States.
-  (e)  A  STATEMENT  THAT  THE  BROKER WILL NOT ACCEPT PAYMENT FOR THEIR SERVICES FROM ANYONE OTHER THAN THE MOTOR VEHICLE DEALER.
+  (e)  A  STATEMENT  THAT THE BROKER SHALL ONLY ACCEPT PAYMENT FOR THEIR SERVICES FROM EITHER THE DEALER SELLING OR LEASING THE AUTOMOBILE OR THE BUYER OR LESSEE OF THE AUTOMOBILE, BUT MAY NOT ACCEPT PAYMENT FROM BOTH.
   (F) A STATEMENT THAT THE CONSUMER HAS THE OPTION TO TAKE DELIVERY OF A MOTOR VEHICLE AT THE SELLING OR LEASING DEALERSHIP.
   (G) A description of any other services  and  an  itemization  of  the